divyansh-177/bustrackeriot/README.md

 INTRODUCTION

 Motivation behind this project-
 Public transportation, especially buses is a lifeline of millions of Indians.
-Every person find bus as the

-easiest way of transportation.
+Every person find bus as theeasiest way of transportation.
 Whether in rural or urban, whether going far distances or small, buses are first choice of Indians.
 However, one of the most common challenges faced by them is unpredictable timing of arrival and departure of the buses, unknown routes of the bus.
-This problem leads to long waiting time in bus stations, confusion about route of the bus.
+Thisproblem leads to long waiting time in bus stations, confusion about route of the bus.
 This major problem causes inefficiency in bus transportation.
 In a densely populated country like India where urban mobility, time is very important for everyone there is a need of system that gives real time location of the bus a person wants to travel in so that he/she gets timely update about the bus, they do not waste hours in waiting for that bus.
 Such a